Endoscopic Ultrasound (EUS)

 Endoscopic Ultrasound (EUS) is a diagnostic and very useful therapeutic tool to evaluate abnormalities of the gastrointestinal tract.
 Rarely, we can even investigate problems beyond the gastrointestinal tract.
 This involves the passage of a specially designed endoscope that is equipped with an ultrasound probe on its tip, and enables your endoscopist to image the local anatomy of the GI tract and beyond.
 A few indications of this procedure include evaluation of gastrointestinal cancer (esophageal, gastric, pancreatic, and rectal) for staging purposes, diagnosis of abnormalities of the pancreas, diagnosis of lesions of the wall of the GI tract, and even therapy designed at relieving pain from pancreatic malignancy.
-Some example images are displayed for your information.
-All images were from procedures performed by either Dr. Garza or Dr. Lunt, who are two of the only gastroenterologists in southern Colorado trained to perform these procedures.

 The procedure is more involved than traditional endoscopy, and lasts longer, typically 30 to 60 minutes.

 What happens before your procedure?

 This procedure will be performed at Penrose Hospital.
 Please check in to the GI lab one hour before your procedure time.

 The instrument will be inserted through the mouth and into the duodenum (small intestine), or may involve examination of the lower aspect of the colon.
 Your physician may instill water or air to help with visualization.

 Areas of abnormal tissue will be biopsied, and photos of the areas will be obtained and reviewed with you.
 If a biopsy is performed, your physician will go over this with you afterwards and remind you not to take aspirin or NSAIDs for several days afterward.